mmphego/mmphego.github.io/_posts/2018-08-20-How-I-configured-JenkinsCI-server-in-a-Docker-container.md

     - *Side Note: I have written a detailed post on Git hooks that can be accessed [here.]({{ "/blog/2018/06/28/Automatically-check-your-Python-code-for-errors-before-committing.html" | absolute_url }})*
 - I want the ability to run the build server locally on my machine when I'm experimenting with new features or configurations.
 - I want to easily be able to set up a build server in a new environment easily with minimal commands.
+- I have severe OCD when it comes to bad code quality, so I want to integrate continuous code quality inspection

 *NOTE: For this post, I want to get a Jenkins server, managed with Docker, to the point where I can easily set up and teardown a container locally.*